Common Questions - Bluerxalatenn

 Medicare prescription drug coverage provides peace of mind by protecting you from unexpected drug expenses.
 Once you become Medicare eligible, you are required to have creditable prescription drug coverage.
 Failure to enroll in a Part D plan when you become Medicare eligible will result in the assessment of a Late Enrollment Penalty (LEP).
 This penalty will be added to your Part D premium.

-With all options, you are required to continue paying your Medicare Part B premium unless otherwise paid for by Medicaid or another third party.
 If you qualify for Low Income Subsidy, your premium may be reduced based on the level of subsidy for which you qualify.